 Stefania Heim is a poet, scholar, translator, editor, and educator.
 She is author of the poetry collections A Table That Goes On for Miles (Switchback Books, 2014) and HOUR BOOK, chosen by Jennifer Moxley as winner of the Sawtooth Prize and forthcoming in early 2019 with Ahsahta Books.
 Geometry of Shadows, her book of translations of metaphysical artist Giorgio de Chirico’s Italian poems, will be published in 2019 by APS Books.
 Stefania is the recipient of a 2019 Translation Fellowship from the National Endowment for the Arts.

-Most recently a Visiting Faculty Member in Literature at Bennington College, Stefania has taught courses in literature, the humanities, creative writing, academic writing, and translation at institutions including the Arete Project, Columbia University, Deep Springs College, the Thompson Writing Program of Duke University, and Hunter College.
+Currently a Visiting Assistant Professor at Western Washington University in Bellingham WA, Stefania has taught courses in literature, the humanities, creative writing, academic writing, and translation at institutions including Bennington College, the Arete Project, Columbia University, Deep Springs College, the Thompson Writing Program of Duke University, and Hunter College.
 In 2016 she was the Richard Hugo Visiting Poet at the University of Montana.